saturnism/spring-on-gcp-gitbook/deployment/docker/attestation.md

 ### Create a Note

-A note is a metadata entry in Google Container Analysis, and it's needed to be associasted with an Attestor.
+A note is a metadata entry in Google Container Analysis and is required when associating with an Attestor.
 An Attestation ultimately becomes an instance of a Note.

 ```bash
 PROJECT_ID=$(gcloud config get-value project)